plutack/plutack.github.io/content/posts/building-something-i-needed.md

 I finally had my Eureka moment when an idea popped into my head.
 I am an avid news follower; it is part of my daily routine.
 From watching a large chunk—sometimes all 3-hours—of The Morning Show on Arise TV on YouTube, to browsing different sites to see what is happening in my country and the world at large.
 I hope you can see where I am going with this.
 It dawned on me that I could try to collect the front pages of some of the popular newspapers in my country, as quite a number of them have them on display on their website.
 I could aggregate them and serve them to myself somehow.

 I must admit I was quite pleased with myself for coming up with this idea, as it was definitely going to be useful for me, which I have come to agree is really important.
-This is how the [newspaper frontpage aggregator](https://github.com/plutack/Newspaper-Frontpage-Aggregator) was born.
+This is how [newspaper frontpage aggregator](https://github.com/plutack/Newspaper-Frontpage-Aggregator) was born.

 Stay tuned for my next post, where I will detail the building process, the challenges I faced, and the solutions I found along the way.